jupyterlab/jupyter-ai/docs/source/users/index.md

 This command should not produce any output.

-The `%%ai` magic command is easy to use and gives you the most control over your calls to tasks in AI modules.
+The `%%ai` magic command is easy to use and gives you the most control over the prompts you send to AI modules.

 ### Choosing a provider and model